 Avoid the issue altogether if you can, and only touch your retirement savings after you retire.

 Pro tip: If you have access to an employer-sponsored 401(k) plan, make sure you sign up for Blooom.
 They’ll do a free analysis of your account to make sure you’re properly diversified, have the right asset allocation, and aren’t paying too much in fees.

 Many recreational gamblers don’t know that casinos report to the IRS, using Form W-2G.
 Once again, Uncle Sam knows more than you think he does, and when the casino reports a big win on your part, and you neglect to disclose it, you can expect an audit.

 Recreational gamblers must disclose any winnings as “other income” on their Form 1040.
 Professional gamblers must declare their income on Schedule C.

 But where gamblers really get into trouble is reporting losses.
 By law, gambling losses can only be used to offset gambling winnings, not other types of income.
 The only exception is made for professional gamblers, and if you try to claim that you’re a professional gambler with losses on your Schedule C while earning a full-time W2 salary, expect scrutiny.

 U.S. tax laws leave so much room for interpretation that it often takes a judgment call.
 As your tax return gets fatter and more complicated, one of the financial advisors you should hire is an accountant.

 Sometimes you want someone to tell you not just what you can do, but what you should do.
 Sure, you may be able to massage an expense into a deduction, but at what cost in terms of audit risk?

-Any time your tax return includes one or more of the red flags above, be extra careful to keep meticulous records.
-The tax man may well come for you.
+Any time your tax return includes one or more of the red flags above, be extra careful to keep meticulous records and hire a tax professional if needed.
+The taxman may well come for you.